Alex-42-AI/Graphs-and-Trees/README.md

 9) listing out all strongly-connected components in the graph;
 10) returning the dag of strongly-connected components of the original one (where each node represents a maximum by inclusion strongly connected component and a link exists from one node to another exactly when there's at least one link from a node in the first SCC to a node in the second SCC.
 This graph is always a DAG).

 Furthermore, the degrees method returns a pair of numbers, the first of which shows how many nodes point to a given one and the second one shows how many nodes it points to, if a node is given, otherwise it returns a dictionary of the same information for all nodes.
 Also, subgraph could take a node as a parameter, in which case it would return the graph, comprised by all nodes and links, reachable by the given node.
+Finally, connect_all connects all nodes in both directions and disconnect_all works similarly.

 Weighted graphs by nodes, in addition to their parental superclass, have methods for:
 1) returning the weight of a node, if such is given, otherwise returns the same for all nodes;